Internet-of-People/iop-profile-server/docs/INSTALLATION.md

 ## Configure Profile Server

 ### Generate TLS Certificate
-You will need to generate a TLS certificate and then modify the configuration file.
+You will need to generate a TLS certificate in PFX format and then modify the configuration file.

-To generate PFX certificate, you can use OpenSSL as follows.
+To generate a PFX certificate, you can use OpenSSL as follows.
 Make sure that the final certificate is NOT password protected.
 ```
 openssl req -x509 -newkey rsa:4096 -keyout ProfileServer.key -out ProfileServer.cer -days 365000
 openssl pkcs12 -export -out ProfileServer.pfx -inkey ProfileServer.key -in ProfileServer.cer
 ```

-The new file `ProfileServer.pfx` is your TLS certificate that you need to put it in the `$BinDir`.
+The new file `ProfileServer.pfx` is your TLS certificate that you need to put it in `$BinDir`.

 ### Modify Configuration File